Advertising And Promotion Plan

 - cooperative advertising with wholesalers, retailers or other businesses?

-Sales Promotion - If it's appropriate to your business, you may want to incorporate sales promotion activites into your advertising and promotion plan, such as:
+Sales Promotion - If it's appropriate to your business, you may want to incorporate sales promotion activities into your advertising and promotion plan, such as:

 - offering free samples

 - product demonstrations